cherifGsoul/fully/readme.md

-#PHPSpec Playground
+#Fully

-the code in this repo contains examples for learning PHPSpec, feel free to fork
+This my PHPSpec playground, the code in this repo contains examples for learning PHPSpec, feel free to fork